-LEA APPLICATION SEA is using the same FY 2010 LEA application form for FY 2011.
-SEA has revised its LEA application form for FY 2011.
-The SEA does not need to resubmit the LEA application.
-The SEA must submit its LEA application form with its application to the Department for a School Improvement Grant.
-The SEA should attach the LEA application form in a separate document.
+LEA APPLICATION SEA has revised its LEA application form for Y 2012. application. wi Im he SEA must submit its LEA application form ith its application to the Department for a School nprovement Grant.
+The SEA should attach the EA application form in a separate document.